 ADHD is an abbreviation of attention deficit hyperactivity disorder.
-It is a disorder that affects your mind to control how you sit, stand, and pay attention and behave.
-It is a neurodevelopment disorders found in children and teens.
+It is a disorder that affects your mind to control how you sit, stand, pay attention and behave.
+It is a neurodevelopment disorder found in children and teens.
 This mental disorder sometimes extends to adulthood if not treated earlier.

 3 Recognized Sub-types of ADHD

 Combined – This is the combination of both hyperactivity and ADD.
-Kids with sever ADHD show signs of inattention and hyperactivity.
+Kids with severe ADHD show signs of inattention and hyperactivity.

 If you think you or your child has ADHD, the first step is to consult an experienced mental health professional.
-Once a specialist doctor diagnosis, only then you can proceed with the suitable treatment plan.
+Once a specialist doctor diagnoses, only then you can proceed with a suitable treatment plan.
 Psychiatrists are typically the best in the field when it comes to treating ADHD as they have more experience and knowledge about neurodevelopmental conditions.

-ADHD is not 100% curable but it is treatable and majority of patients response to the treatment very positively.
-Generally, an ADHD treatment plan consists of psychoanalysis, therapy and ADHD medications.
+ADHD is not 100% curable but it is treatable and the majority of the patients respond to the treatment very positively.
+Generally, an ADHD treatment plan consists of psychoanalysis, therapy, and ADHD medications.